sergiotapia/lostinthegc.com/content/posts/writing-a-web-crawler-with-nim.md

 Here's how you can easily build a web crawler with Nim.

+> To see a full real example, you can review how I wrote Torrentinim,
+> leave a star if you learn something from it! https://github.com/sergiotapia/torrentinim

 Let's create a simple type called `Torrent` to keep the data we crawl in a nice object.